-The AHRC Heritage Priority Area team – led by Heritage Leadership Fellow Professor Rodney Harrison, and based at the UCL Institute of Archaeology – works with the Arts and Humanities Research Council (AHRC), the heritage research community, and heritage partner organisations, to draw together and stimulate the development of a wide range of research across the arts and humanities that makes an important contribution to understanding heritage.
-We also aim to support the interconnections between research, policy and practice, both in the UK and internationally.
+The AHRC Heritage Priority Area team – led by Heritage Leadership Fellow Professor Rodney Harrison, and based at the UCL Institute of Archaeology – worked with the Arts and Humanities Research Council (AHRC), the heritage research community, and heritage partner organisations, from 2017 to 2020 to draw together and stimulate the development of a wide range of research across the arts and humanities which contributed towards understanding heritage.
+During the project, the team aimed to support the interconnections between research, policy and practice, both in the UK and internationally.

-We take on an expansive view of heritage, and aim to encourage and stimulate work that highlights intersections between natural and cultural heritage, and key global challenges.
+We also took on an expansive view of heritage, documented in this website, and worked towards encouraging and stimulating work that highlighted intersections between natural and cultural heritage, and key global challenges.

 AHRC Heritage Priority Area

 In the Human World, the AHRC Strategy (2013-2018), the AHRC committed to further ‘increase its work with organisations such as the UK-wide arts funding bodies, broadcasters and the museums, galleries and libraries sector to promote public understanding and appreciation of the arts, culture and heritage’ (p 24).
 The AHRC’s Heritage Strategic Area: Future Strategy builds on earlier investments in heritage through establishing Heritage as a Priority Area (alongside Design and Modern Languages) and through its appointment of a Leadership Fellow for Heritage Research.

 Our vision of heritage is not so much about the past, but rather one which considers heritage to be about assembling and building futures out of those pasts in the present.
 We aim to bring different disciplines together to consider how heritage might contribute to key global challenges and use our three years of funding to explore how to better connect academics, practitioners and publics in new, exciting and innovative ways.

 Professor of Heritage Studies at the UCL Institute of Archaeology